Pan Fried Honey Bananas

 - 1/8 tsp salt

-- Remove the peels from the bananas and slice into 1/2 inch thick slices.
+- Remove the peels from the bananas and slice them 1/2″ inch thick.

-- Once they’re cooked you can enjoy them as is, or layer them with marshmallow creme and peanut butter in a sandwich.
+- Once the bananas are cooked you can enjoy them as is, or with marshmallow creme and peanut butter in a sandwich, with Bananas Foster French Toast, in oatmeal or yogurt, over ice cream, and more.
 Enjoy!